Once again an airplane plastic model. It’s a first-generation jet fighter of the Royal Navy, Hawker Seahawk.

 Meters are very real when I put an attached film.
-In addition, I did drybrushing lightly.
+Also, I did dry brushing lightly.

 Painting of Duck Egg Green is now completed.

-The back side, I took a mistake again.
+The backside, I took a mistake again.
 Though some backside must paint in the dark sea gray, I painted all in duck egg green.
 It was hot that day, and am I absent-minded?
-I am wondering, I will make modification now or not.
+I am wondering, I will modify now or not.
 This is a big difference.

 This kit decal is very beautiful.
 Stripe decal is required delicate adjusting.
-On the front and back together and adjust the position, after that I used the mark softer.
-It was less a failure.
-I’m still poor at sticking big decals…..
+On the front and back together and adjust the position, after that, I used the mark softer.
+It was less of a failure.
+I’m still poor at sticking big decals…

 After all, unpainted part of the fuselage underside recovery with the airbrush was very difficult after paste all the decals.
 I try a brush painting.
-A recovery is practice.
+A recovery in a practice.